Marcelo Huertas: Return to Spain

+Baskonia (2017–2019)

+On 25 July 2017, Huertas signed a two-year deal with Saski Baskonia, returning after he left the team in 2011.
+In the 2017-18 season Huertas reached the Liga ACB Finals, which Baskonia would ultimately lose to Real Madrid.
+During both seasons with Baskonia, Huertas reached the EuroLeague playoffs.

+Huertas' second stint at Baskonia ended in June 2019, playing 142 games over two seasons and averaging 7.8 points per game and 5 assists during the second season.
+During his two spells with the Vitoria-Gasteiz-based team, he played 260 official games.

 Canarias (2019–present)

-On 23 July 2019, Huertas signed a two-year deal with Canarias (known as Iberostar Tenerife for sponsorship reasons).
+On 23 July 2019, Huertas signed a two-year deal with CB Canarias (known as Iberostar Tenerife for sponsorship reasons).
 He averaged 12.9 points and 8.3 assists per game in his debut season for Canarias.
 Huertas re-signed with the team on 4 June 2020.